okfn/opendefinition/source/open-definition-dev.markdown

 The **license** must allow any part of the work, or the whole of it, to be used, distributed or modified separately from any other part of the work, or from any collection of works in which it was originally distributed.

-    KM: This is intended to rephrase "10.
-License Must Not Be Specific to a Package" as a positive right.

 #### 5. Compilation

 The **license** must allow the licensed work to be distributed along with other distinct works, with no restrictions placed on these other works.

-    KM: This is intended to rephrase  "11.
-License Must Not Restrict the Distribution of Other Works" as a positive right.
-We could alternatively combine it with "4. seperation".

 #### 6. Application to Any Purpose

 The **license** must allow use, redistribution, modification and compilation, by any person or group of persons, for any purpose.
 These rights must apply independently of other legal agreements, without any obligation to agree to additional terms.

-    KM: This is intented to rephrase "7.
-No Discrimination Against Persons or Groups", "8.
-No Discrimination Against Fields of Endeavor" and (perhaps slightly suitable?)
-"9.
-Distribution of License" as positive rights.
-I think it's better to address non-discrimination here rather than under 1 so as to make it clear that it applies to redistribution and modification, rather than only to "use" alone.

 ### Permitted Conditions
 The **license** *may* condition the permissions granted in Sections 1-3 on